Trump expected to nominate Amy Coney Barrett to fill Ginsburg seat, kicking off Supreme Court fight weeks before election

 Trump has urged the Senate to act swiftly in hopes of confirming his nominee before Election Day, an extraordinarily fast timeline and a mark of how Trump plans to use the prospect of an ironclad conservative majority as an election issue.

 Barrett is a favorite of religious conservatives and is already battle-tested after going through a ferocious confirmation fight in 2017 for her seat on the U.S. Court of Appeals for the 7th Circuit.
-She was confirmed on 55 to 43 vote.
+She was confirmed on a 55-to-43 vote.

 Republicans also hope that for moderates such as Sen. Susan Collins (R-Maine), her gender will make her a more palatable replacement for Ginsburg, a feminist icon who devoted her legal career to gender equality.
 Trump said he would only consider women to fill the seat, and quickly narrowed the list to Barrett and a handful of others.